Halo 5: Guardians: Development

-One of the main goals for Halo 5: Guardians was to expand the universe.
+One of the main goals for Halo 5 was to expand the universe with new and returning characters and settings.
 Longo was a fan of squad-based gameplay experiences, and the team wanted to introduce more main characters besides Master Chief, and explore the character through other perspectives.
 "One of the early thoughts was kind of throwing the Chief paradigm a little bit on its head, to have some mystery enshrouding him and what his motivations are, like we'd not seen before," Longo recalled, setting up the idea of a hunt for Master Chief across multiple locations, with alternating viewpoints similar to Halo 2.
-To achieve this, the studio introduced characters from the expanded fiction with Blue Team, and decided to create another team of characters to act as a contrast.
-343 initially considered making this group Fireteam Majestic, characters from the Halo 4 episodic series Spartan Ops.
-When Longo joined as creative director and the rest of the story developed, the developers decided that Majestic was the wrong team to use and set out to create a new fireteam, initially composed of three Spartans dubbed "Smith", "Jones", and "Brown".
-Initially, none of these characters' traits—not even their genders—were determined.
-The narrative team decided Smith (later Locke) would be a former intelligence agent, a cross of James Bond and Lara Croft.
-At one point they added Halo 4 characters Gabriel Thorne and Sarah Palmer, while the still-unnamed Jones (later Vesper) would be an expert in alien languages.

-Once part of the story became set on the planet Meridian, the narrative team decided that one of the Spartans should have grown up outside the UNSC and survived the destruction of her home planet to act as a conduit for understanding Meridian; this character, now known as Spartan Song, replaced Palmer.
-When Thorne's actor, Ethan Peck, was unavailable due to scheduling conflicts, 343 Industries decided to replace his character on the team roster rather than recast the role.
-Other suggestions included an entirely new Spartan or a member of Blue Team, but the developers decided on fan favorite Buck after Nathan Fillion became available.
-Spartan Smith became Spartan Locke, Vesper and Song became Vale and Tanaka, and Fireteam Osiris took shape after more than two years of changes.
+The studio wanted to contrast Master Chief and Blue Team with another team of characters.
+343 Industries initially considered making this group Fireteam Majestic, characters from the Halo 4 episodic series Spartan Ops.
+When Longo joined as creative director and the rest of the story developed, the developers decided to create a new fireteam, initially composed of three Spartans dubbed "Smith", "Jones", and "Brown", with Halo 4 characters Gabriel Thorne and Sarah Palmer also considered as part of the team.
+The narrative team decided Smith would be a former intelligence agent, a cross of James Bond and Lara Croft, while the still-unnamed Jones (later Vesper) would be an expert in alien languages.
+Once part of the story became set on the planet Meridian, the narrative team decided that one of the Spartans should have grown up outside the UNSC and survived the destruction of her home planet to act as a conduit for understanding Meridian; now known as Spartan Song, this character replaced Palmer.
+When Thorne's voice actor, Ethan Peck, was unavailable due to scheduling conflicts, 343 Industries decided to replace his character on the team roster rather than recast the role.
+Other suggestions included an entirely new Spartan or another member of Blue Team, but the developers decided on fan favorite Buck after Nathan Fillion became available.
+Smith became Locke, Vesper and Song became Vale and Tanaka, and Fireteam Osiris took shape after more than two years of changes.